DevDiner/advanceNFT_manualWallet/README.md

 -   **Fair & Secure Minting:** Employs a commit-reveal scheme with a configurable reveal delay and expiry window to prevent front-running and guarantee a fair minting experience for all participants.
 -   **Gasless User Onboarding & Transactions:** Users can create their own personal smart contract wallet with the gas fee sponsored by a custom-built relayer.
 Subsequent interactions, like minting, can also be performed gaslessly via meta-transactions.
 -   **Multi-Asset Portfolio Dashboard:** A feature-rich "My Wallet" page that acts as a true portfolio viewer.
-On live testnets, it uses the Etherscan API to automatically discover and display the wallet's balance of ETH, all ERC20 tokens, and all NFTs from any collection.
+On live testnets, it uses a robust, **rate-limit-aware** Etherscan API integration to automatically discover and display a wallet's balance of ETH, all **ERC20** tokens, and all **ERC-721 & ERC-1155** NFTs from any collection.
 -   **100% On-Chain Generative Art:** NFT artwork is generated and stored directly on the blockchain as an SVG, making the asset entirely self-contained and permanent.
 The metadata URI is also generated on-chain.
 -   **Gas-Efficient Airdrop System:** Utilizes a Merkle tree to manage the presale/airdrop whitelist, allowing for a virtually unlimited number of whitelisted users while keeping on-chain storage costs minimal.
 -   **Revenue Splitting:** A built-in payment splitter allows minting revenue to be automatically and transparently distributed among multiple project contributors according to predefined shares.
 -   **From-Scratch Cryptography Demo:** Includes a standalone `wallet.js` utility that manually performs all the steps of a raw Ethereum transaction—from key generation to signing and broadcasting—proving a first-principles understanding of the underlying cryptography.

+---

+## Architectural Highlights

+Beyond the core features, this project includes several advanced architectural patterns that demonstrate production-level engineering.

+### 1. Resilient API Client (`ethersService.ts`)

+The service layer for interacting with external APIs is designed for high reliability, incorporating three key patterns:
+-   **Promise-Based Request Throttling:** A sophisticated, non-blocking request queue serializes all calls to the Etherscan API.
+This guarantees that the app never exceeds the 5 calls/second rate limit, even under rapid, parallel fetching, thus preventing common API errors.
+-   **Exponential Backoff Retries:** The client will automatically retry failed API requests with an increasing delay, making the application resilient to transient network issues or temporary API downtime.
+-   **Universal Metadata Resolver:** The metadata fetching logic can intelligently parse and retrieve data from any source—fully on-chain `base64` URIs, decentralized `ipfs://` links (via a public gateway), and traditional `https://` URLs.
+This ensures the portfolio can display any type of NFT.

+### 2. Progressive Portfolio Loading (`WalletView.tsx` & `NFTGallery.tsx`)

+To ensure a fast and responsive user experience, the "My Wallet" page does not wait for all data to load before rendering.
+-   **Immediate UI with Placeholders:** The NFT gallery renders instantly with loading placeholders for the entire collection.
+-   **Staggered Data Fetching:** The app first fetches and displays the more common ERC-721 NFTs.
+While the user is viewing them, it fetches the ERC-1155 tokens in the background and seamlessly adds them to the gallery.
+-   **Lazy-Loading Images:** Each NFT card is a self-contained component that fetches its own metadata (name and image) individually.
+This prevents a single slow-loading NFT from blocking the entire gallery.

+### 3. Production-Ready Relayer (`relayer/server.js`)

+The meta-transaction relayer is built with more than just basic functionality.
+-   **Robust Input Validation:** It rigorously validates all incoming API requests to prevent malformed data from causing errors.
+-   **Enhanced Error Handling:** The relayer can distinguish between different failure modes.
+It can identify on-chain contract reverts (user errors) and infrastructure problems (like the relayer being out of funds) and return clear, actionable error messages to the frontend.

 ---